MileHacker Logo

 International Visitors Non-U.S. Citizens

 International visitors face more specific requirements.
 A valid passport is for every international visitors entering the United States.
-It is highly recommended that your passport stay valid for at least six months beyond your intended stay.
+It is strongly suggested that your passport stay with at least six months of validity beyond your intended stay.

 Important Entry Details